sealj553/lorawan-gateway/README.md

 ## Liscense
-base64.c and base64.h are licensed under the Revised BSD License

-All other files licensed under the Eclipse Public License v1.0
+base64.c and base64.h are licensed under the Revised BSD License connector.c/h, network.h, and session.h are licensed under the MIT License All other files licensed under the Eclipse Public License v1.0